Volkswagen Golf Mk1: Volkswagen Citi Golf (South Africa, 1984–2009)

-From 1984 to 2009, Volkswagen of South Africa manufactured two variants of the Mk1 Golf; the five-door Citi Golf and the Volkswagen Caddy.
+From 1984 to 2009, Volkswagen of South Africa manufactured two variants of the Mk1 Golf: the five-door Citi Golf and the Volkswagen Caddy.
 Earlier, the original Golf Mk1 had been manufactured with petrol or diesel engines.

-To celebrate the continued success of the Mk1 based Citi Golf in South Africa, on 22 September 2006 Volkswagen SA announced the limited edition Citi R powered by a 90 kW (120 hp/123 PS) 1.8L fuel injected engine with a five-speed manual transmission as well as a GTI trademark red outlined front grill.
+On 22 September 2006, to celebrate the continued success of the Mk1 based Citi Golf in South Africa, Volkswagen SA announced the limited edition Citi R, powered by a 90 kW (120 hp/123 PS) 1.8L fuel injected engine with a five-speed manual transmission as well as a GTI trademark red outlined front grille.

 The 2007 VW South Africa Citi Golf range starts with a standard Citi Golf, in either 1.4 or 1.6 litre fuel injected models.
 Variations of the standard version with different options packages included the Citi Rhythm, Citi.com and others.
 The range topper is the CitiRox, also available in 1.4i and 1.6i, made as sportier versions of the standard Citi to replace the previous sports version, Velociti and Citi Life.
 The later Citi Golfs feature modern amenities such as a new dashboard adapted from a Škoda Fabia, and minor body "facelifts" such as revised tail-light clusters.

 The 2009 VW South Africa Citi Golf range consisted of four new models: